 Interdisciplinary network comparison.
 A lot of papers have addressed the similarity and difference between biological networks (circle) and networks in social/technological systems (squares).
-Here we represent all these comparison in the form of a network, where an edge associated with references represents a network compar ison in a specific context (color).
-Moreover, these comparisons can take place in terms abstract association networks where formalism is used equivalently in two domains (dotted lines) or mechanistic networks, where one only seeks analogy between disciplines (solid lines).
+Here we represent all these comparison in the form of a network, where an edge associated with references represents a network comparison in a specific context (color).
+Moreover, these comparisons can take place in terms of abstract approaches where formalism is used equivalently in two domains (dotted lines) or mechanistic, approaches where one only seeks analogy between disciplines (solid lines).